fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 > a comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 A CSV file stores tabular data (numbers and text) in plain text.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.

-So for our purpose, assuming w have a string containing the CSV file content
+So for our purpose, assuming we have a string containing the CSV file content

 - A CSV is a collection of records separated by line breaks.
 - A record is a collection of fields separated by commas.